Abstract

 2. FEM analysis

 Piezoceramic cylinder with sectioned electrodes is made of PZT-4 material.
 In order to determine the correct geometrical parameters modal analysis was carried out.
 Modal and harmonic analyses were done using ANSYS software.
-For piezorobot to move in the required motion the cylinder must either stretch or compress in Z direction and such movement must be dominant compared to deformations that occur in X or Y directions.
-In order to determine if such eigenform exists it was assumed that no displacements in X or Y direction are possible.
+For piezorobot to move in the required motion the cylinder must either stretch or compress in direction and such movement must be dominant compared to deformations that occur in or directions.
+In order to determine if such eigenform exists it was assumed that no displacements in or direction are possible.
 Although such assumptions describe ideal conditions they are satisfactory for determining whether the required form exists or not.
 Modal analysis showed that the required form exists for cylinder with geometric parameters 33 mm (outer diameter) × 28 mm (inner diameter) × 21 mm (height).
 The results are presented in Fig. 1.
 Results of FEM analysis showed that the structure is compressed and the suitable eigenform is at 91 kHz (Fig. 1(a)) thus proving that the required form exists (Fig. 1(b)).

 There are three inner electrodes each 120 degrees.
 Voltage is applied at one electrode at a time and outer electrode is grounded.
 The amplitudes of contact points are determined by voltage.
 The working voltage is at 100 V. Harmonic analysis results are shown in Fig. 2.